savon-noir/malfeeds/README.rst

 A very light MalFeedCollection factory is coded in module malfeedsfactory.py.
 It simply creates a MalFeedsCollection object containing all the enabled MalFeeds.

 Code Status
 -----------

 Still under "heavy" dev, help/pull requests/comments welcome.

+Please note:

+- Only the basis is there so far
+- API is far from complete
+- No output plugins exists yet